Dimm-ddr/loudlyproud/docs/testing-implementation-prompts.md

 Read and implement: docs/testing-task-5-ci.md
 Context: docs/testing-context.md
-Prerequisites: Tasks 1-4 completed (all tests working locally)
+Prerequisites: Tasks 1-4 completed (all test files created)

+⚠️ IMPORTANT: This task runs in an isolated VM.
+Only CREATE FILES.
+Workflows will run automatically when pushed to GitHub.

-Objective: Create GitHub Actions workflows to automatically run tests on every push and PR.
+Objective: Create GitHub Actions workflow files to automate testing.

 What to do:
 1. Create .github/workflows/ directory